 Clean Eating Salad Dressings

-Salads are a tasty way to get a variety of vegetables into your diet, without feeling like you’re eating vegetables.
+Salads are a tasty way to get a variety of veggies into your diet, without feeling like you’re eating vegetables.
 I like to make a large bowl of salad on Sunday evenings, so that I have salad ready to go for lunch during the week.
+And there are a ton of great salads in mason jar ideas on Pinterest!

 My favorite toppings for salad include homemade croutons from crunchy leftover bread, grilled chicken breast, sunflower seeds and even capers.
 The lettuce is just the canvas, but what you can turn it into has infinite possibilities!
 But let’s not forget what is arguably the most important component of a salad… the clean eating salad dressing!